kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/04_terminal_setup/transcript.md

 ```

 In this course I won't be using my macos's builtin terminal.
 Instead I've installed a popular alternative called iterm2.
-It shows iterm on the laaunch screen here, but it actually called iterm2 after you open it up.
+It shows iterm on the launch screen here, but it actually called iterm2 after you open it up.

 ```
 open terminal -> hover over the header